You are currently browsing the tag archive for the ‘literature’ tag.

 And drown the wakeful anguish of the soul.

-Together Gong Gong and Xiang Yao brought about great destruction in the world.
+Together Gong Gong and Xiangliu brought about great destruction in the world.
 The tumult they unleashed killed countless people.
 But, despite the suffering they caused, the two could not defeat the powers of heaven.
-They were opposed by Zhu Rong, the god of fire and ruler of the south who fought with a great sword from the back of his tiger.
+They were opposed by Zhu Rong, the god of fire and ruler of the south, a mighty swordsman who fought mounted on the back of his magic tiger.
 Unable to withstand Zhu Rong’s ferocity, the monsters were about to be defeated outright.
 Infuriated and unwilling to accept such shame, Gong Gong hurled himself into Mount Buzhou, a mythical mountain which was one of the principal supports of heaven.
 Part of the mountain collapsed and a terrible hole appeared in the sky.
 The suffering caused by Gong Gong’s earlier actions was nothing compared to the catastrophe caused by this collapse.
 Flood and fire swept earth.
 Terrible creatures from beyond came through the rip in existence and ravaged the planet.
 Famine and horror stalked the world and it seemed as though all living things were doomed.

 With the other gods helpless, the creator goddess Nüwa again stepped forward.
 She cut the legs off a great turtle and propped the sky back on its axis.
 Then she gathered precious stones from a river and cast the breath of her magic into them.
 With these multicolored stones she repaired the vault of heaven.
 In some versions of the story she slew the black dragon Gong Gong whereas in other versions he sneaked away and still remains at large somewhere in the world.
 Whatever the case, Nüwa’s repairs were not perfect.
 The sun and moon now flow across the heavens from east to west and the stars were thrown from their position to drift with the seasons.
 Even the North star was jarred from true north.